NADH:ubiquinone reductase (non-electrogenic)

 The 3 substrates of this enzyme are NADH, H^{+}, and a quinone (electron acceptor), whereas its two products are NAD^{+} and a quinol (reduced acceptor).
+This enzyme is found in aerobic bacteria and the mitochondria of yeast and plants.
+In many other organisms (notably the mitochondria of animals), there is a similar enzyme called respiratory complex I, which differs from this enzyme in that it also pumps protons.

 An important example of this reaction is: